hpcc-systems/MAF/README.md

 mkdir -p test/report
 ```

-If you want to see your results in a nice looking report I would recommend using [`npm i multiple-cucumber-html-reporter`](https://github.com/wswebcreation/multiple-cucumber-html-reporter).
+Now, when you run `npm t` you should be able to view your test results in a nice looking report.

-You can use the `multiReport.js` file to build it; just run `node node_modules/@ln-maf/core/multiReport` to run the base version.
-You can also, copy this file into the root of your project and read the instructables at https://github.com/wswebcreation/multiple-cucumber-html-reporter .

 ## Hello World API Example